Hellgate 100k: Course

-Due to the terrain and physical demands of traversing the Blue Ridge Mountains, with a range of steep climbs and descents and icy trails and perishing December temperatures, Hellgate is described as being as demanding as a 100 mile race.
+Due to the terrain and physical demands of traversing the Blue Ridge Mountains, with a range of steep climbs and descents and icy trails and perishing December temperatures, Hellgate is described as being as demanding as a 100-mile race.

 The race starts at 12:01 a.m. on the second Saturday in December at Glenwood Horse Trail in the parking lot next to Big Hellgate Creek, in close proximity to Glasgow, Virginia.
 It passes the Petites Gap at 8 miles, Overstreet Falls at 21.3 miles, Jennings Creek at 29 miles and Little Cove Mountain at 35.1 miles.

-There are nine aid stations enroute, with the two most important aid stations being at Floyd’s Field (22.5 miles) and Bearwallow Gap (42.5 miles).
+There are nine aid stations en route, with the two most important aid stations being at Floyd's Field (22.5 miles) and Bearwallow Gap (42.5 miles).
 The course crosses the Appalachian Trail and Blue Ridge Parkway four times.
 It ends at Camp Bethel, to the northeast of Nace, off Virginia State Route 640 in the southwest.

-The ultramarathon organizers set time limits on reaching Floyd’s Field by 6:40 a.m. and Bearwallow Gap by 12:30 p.m.
+The ultramarathon organizers set time limits on reaching Floyd's Field by 6:40 a.m. and Bearwallow Gap by 12:30 p.m.
 Failure to comply with the restrictions leads to disqualification from the race.